 - Show that on-campus employment is neither available nor sufficient

-After a student has applied for and been offered one of these jobs, they can apply for an Employment Authorization Document (EAD), which may take up to 3 months.
-A student cannot begin working prior to receiving an EAD.
+After you’ve applied for and been offered one of these jobs, you can apply for an Employment Authorization Document (EAD), which may take up to 3 months, so make sure you’re planning ahead.

 Overall, if you’re hoping to work, your best bet is to check in with your university’s International Student Officers - they’ll have all the info you need, and it’s their job to help you work all this stuff out!